EGI-Federation/simplesamlphp-module-themeeosc/README.md

 If you want to use [composer](https://getcomposer.org/) to install this theme you need to edit `composer.json`.
 The file is located in your SimpleSAMLphp installation.
-Check the following example, that includes all the necessary additions for the installation of the **simplesamlphp-module-themevanilla v1.0.0**.
+Check the following example, that includes all the necessary additions for the installation of the **simplesamlphp-module-themeeosc v1.0.0**.

 ```